jsneha1710/OpenCV-Basics/README.md

 # OpenCV-Projects
-This repository contains my various OpenCV Projects.
+This repository contains all the basics required to get started with OpenCV